 After the observatory was built, visitors came via horseback in a ride, from San Jose, that took five hours to reach the structure.
-On s at the observatory visitors only had an hour to roam, until they had to return to the horses for the five hour trek back.
+Once at the observatory visitors only had an hour to roam, until they had to return to the horses for the five hour trek back to San Jose.